AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 >
 >*He understood.*

-Today, we will see how to put together many bits that **Angular2** gives us, to construct a component that can decorate any input with some cool form validation function.
+Today, we will see how to put together some of the many bits that **Angular2** gives us, to construct a component that can decorate any input with some cool form validation function.
 Not only that, but it will have the power of **ng-messages** from **AngularJS** as well.